buildbot/buildbot/master/docs/developer/config.rst

 Because Buildbot uses :py:class:`~buildbot.schedulers.base.BaseScheduler` instances directly in the configuration file, a reconfigured scheduler must extract its new configuration information from another instance of itself.
-:py:class:`~buildbot.schedulers.base.BaseScheduler` implements a helper method, :py:meth:`~buildbot.schedulers.base.BaseScheduler.findNewSchedulerInstance`,
-which will return the new instance of the scheduler in the given :py:class:`MasterConfig` object.

 Custom Subclasses
 ~~~~~~~~~~~~~~~~~